RedisGears/RedisGears/docs/build_insturctions.md

 ### Install Build Tools

-Install build-essential or its equavalent to the OS you are using
+Install build-essential or its equivalent to the OS you are using

 #### ubuntu